ONLYOFFICE/docspace-api-sdk-typescript/docs/RoomsApi.md

 const apiInstance = new RoomsApi(configuration);

-let id: string; //The ID of the folder in the third-party storage in which the contents of the room will be stored. (default to undefined) let createThirdPartyRoom: CreateThirdPartyRoom; //The third-party room information. (optional)
+let id: string; //The ID of the folder in the third-party storage in which the contents of the room will be stored. (default to undefined) let createThirdPartyRoom: CreateThirdPartyRoom; //The third-party room information.

 const { status, data } = await apiInstance.createRoomThirdParty(
     id,